 Now let’s get into the how-to’s of what goes into a competitive analysis.

-Scope out the competition and name them.
+1. Scope out the competition and name them

-In order to perform a competitive analysis, you have to know who your competitors are.
+In order to write a competitive analysis, you have to know who your competitors are.
 If you have a list, great.
 Go grab it.
-If not – or if you’re launching something new and don’t yet have your competitors ID’d – let’s walk through a few questions to help identify them: Who else is doing what you’re doing, or striving to do?
-Who is the closest competitor?
-Also consider less obvious competitors, such as brands or products that may not replicate your product, but may feel similar in tone.
-And also think about those whose work is similar enough – or those who have a similar ethos.
-Consider that they could pose a future threat if they develop something new.
+If not – or if you’re launching something new and don’t yet have your competitors ID’d – let’s walk through a few questions to help identify them:

-ID their strengths and weaknesses.
+2. ID their strengths and weaknesses

 This is where SWOT comes in.
 Literally write down each competitor’s name and product, and then run a mini SWOT on them.

-Pay attention to the details.
+3. Pay attention to the details

 What kind of marketing campaigns are your competitors running – and in what channels?
 What keywords are they using?
 What obvious keywords are they avoiding?
 Take note of your observations.
 You may make some very interesting discoveries here, so take detailed notes.

-Turn your research inward and make recommendations.
+5. Turn your research inward and make recommendations

-The ultimate goal of a competitive analysis is to better position your own product against the competitors.
-Once you’ve found your competitors and what they’re doing, turn your focus to your own brand or product.
-How do you – or could you – do things differently?
-What are your strengths above theirs – and/or differentiators?
-For ideas, turn back to your SWOT here and look at your “S” and “O” categories specifically.
-What have you learned, and what could you try?
 Remember to use your knowledge for good.
 It’s worth repeating: Once you’ve done your work, you will likely have a great playbook of what the competition does and how they do it.
 Now’s the time to put your white hat back on and remind yourself and your colleagues of good business practices.
 Ideate ‒ don’t imitate.

-Formalize your findings.
+6. Formalize your findings

 Take copious notes, and pull them into a format that you and your colleagues can use as a brand competitive analysis template.
 Devote one page (or slide) per competitor/product.
 On each page note the competitor’s name and the specific product name.
 Include a quick SWOT grid.
 Note three top-level findings.
 In your conclusion, summarize your findings and recommendations.